 THIS IS NOT A PAGE ABOUT CAPITAL: AMOUNT OF EXHIBITIONS HAVE BEEN OWNED, NUMBER OF DIPLOMAS PURCHASED, OR VIPs RUBBED SHOULDERS WITH.
-IT IS A BIOGRAPHY OF AN ART LOVING PERSON AND HIS ARTISTIC EVOLUTION AND INSPIRATIONS.
+IT IS A BIOGRAPHY OF AN ART LOVING PERSON AND HIS ARTISTIC EVOLUTION, INSPIRATIONS AND HARD ART WORK.

 I was born in Iran.
 I was born twice.
 My second birth coincided with the death of a nation's aspirations and right to determine its own destiny.
 The oppression of millions of people's hope cost just 1 US million dollars.
 Mosaddegh was ousted and Iran has not recovered ever since.
 That was my socio-political birth, its parents being imperialism and colonialism.